of the undergraduate Class of 2021 secured career outcomes as of six-months of graduation

 What is Industrial & Systems Engineering?

-Today, engineers with strong roots in engineering and science, and with capability in data analysis, are needed to improve technology and processes in enterprises.
-The Bachelor of Engineering (B.E.) in industrial and systems engineering (ISE) program at Stevens prepares you with cross-disciplinary, ‘big picture’ systems perspectives and knowledge to engineer, develop and maintain complex systems in multiple industries, including manufacturing, aerospace, healthcare, transportation, energy, finance, entertainment, service and more.
+Today, engineers with strong roots in engineering and science and data analysis acumen are needed to improve technology and processes in enterprises.
+The Bachelor of Engineering (B.E.) in industrial and systems engineering (ISE) program at Stevens prepares you with cross-disciplinary, "big picture" systems perspectives and knowledge to engineer, develop and maintain complex systems in multiple industries including manufacturing, aerospace, healthcare, transportation, energy, finance, entertainment, service and more.

 Graduates of the ISE program often pursue the following career paths:

 - Industrial engineers